taddison/personal-site/content/blog/2019/09/migrating-from-jekyll-to-gatsby/index.md

 }
 ```

-Because the images had been moved the references in the markdown posts needed to be updated - in hindsight it is a much saner system to have the images colocated and all references relative.
-I used the following regex in VSCode to bulk-replace all image references, as well as the shareimg frontmatter.
+Because the images had been moved the references in the markdown posts needed to be updated - in hindsight it is a much saner system to have the images co-located and all references relative.
+I used the following regex in VSCode to bulk-replace all image references, as well as the shareimage frontmatter.

 ```bash
 # Images